John August Earl Bergstrom:

 Like many older airports, Mueller was on the outskirts of town in1930.
-Austin’s population grew rapidly, becoming a high tech hotspot, and regularly featured in national magazines as a desirable place to live, work, and do business.
-Flights into the city increased substantially, as more businesses sprang up, both import and export cargo soared.
+Austin’s population grew rapidly, becoming a high tech hotspot and flights into the city increased substantially.
 Mueller sat landlocked on 711 acres in the middle of Austin, with urban growth on all sides.

 Bergstrom Air Force Base becomes Austin-Bergstrom International Airport

 Eight miles from the Capitol was Bergstrom Air Force Base, slated for closure in 1990 by order of Congress,sStill a fully operational military facility.
 When the Base Realignment and Closure Commission finally decided to decommission it, the land was returned to the City of Austin.
 In May 1999, Robert Mueller Municipal Airport was closed and Austin-Bergstrom International Airport (ABIA) opened May 23, 1999.
 ABIA was the first airport be built under the Base Realignment and Closure Commission.
 What might have been an economic blow, not to mention the ongoing problem of caring for an abandoned military facility, had been averted.
 As Mayor Kirk Watson said at the time, "Austin turned lemons into lemonade."